afontenot/pyweight/docs/md/Technical Concepts.md

 far more actionable, because it translates in a straightforward way to actual meal-time decisions.

-Therefore, Piweight needs to estimate how many calories are associated with a given quantity of weight loss.
-If we can calculate the size of the calorie deficit required to lose `g` kilograms, and the size of the deficit required to lose `w` kilograms, then we can trivially calculate the number of calories the user missed their target by over the `d` day period, and therefore how many calories they missed their target by on a daily basis.
+Therefore, PyWeight needs to estimate how many calories are associated with a given quantity of weight loss.
+If we can calculate the size of the calorie deficit required to lose $g$ kilograms, and the size of the deficit required to lose $w$ kilograms, then we can trivially calculate the number of calories the user missed their target by over the $d$ day period, and therefore how many calories they missed their target by on a daily basis.

 The constraint this program works under is that this calculation has